Ritaotao/pymtattl/README.md

   - In Turnstile_120428.txt, one line with empty ('') exit number
   - In Turnstile_120714.txt, first few lines could not be parsed
+  - It seems recently date strings were reformatted to `mm/dd/yyyy` (03/20/2018)

 ## To-Do